Revelation 5 The Lamb of God

-11. Then I looked, and I heard the voice of many angels around the throne and the living creatures and the elders;
+11. And I beheld, and I heard the voice of many angels round about the throne.

 John is looking into heaven and heard many worshipping the Lord.

-Not only are the living creatures and the elders singing but also many angels.
+Not only are the beasts and the elders: singing but also many angels.